Skip to content

 architecture = _architecture_from_template(template)

-product_name = props.get("ProductName", "")
+product_name = properties.get("ProductName", "")

 logger.verbose(